heshamsakr/EasyParkPlus-Refactor/README.md

 ### Quality Assurance

 All AI-generated content has been:
-1. Reviewed and validated by team members against project requirements
+1. Reviewed by team members against project requirements
 2. Adapted and modified to fit the specific context of EasyParkPlus
 3. Integrated with team's original analysis and engineering decisions
-4. Verified for accuracy and appropriateness for academic submission
+4. Assessed for accuracy and appropriateness for academic submission

 The team takes full responsibility for all deliverables and the accuracy of all technical content.
 AI tools enhanced productivity but did not replace rigorous software engineering analysis and design thinking.
 For comprehensive AI usage disclosure, refer to `05_Final_Report/Hesham_Mihai_HaVu_Software Design_EasyParkPlus_Report_V1.0.pdf`.